JeanPerriault/nut-1/README.md

 port = /dev/ttyS1
 ```

-To start and stop drivers, use upsdrvctl.
+To start and stop drivers, use `upsdrvctl`.
 By default, it will start or stop every UPS in the config file:
 ```
 /usr/local/ups/sbin/upsdrvctl start
 /usr/local/ups/sbin/upsdrvctl stop